aaugustin/django-sesame/README.rst

 uses salted passwords — that's been the default in Django for a long time — the token is invalidated even if the new password is identical to the old one.

 By default, tokens never expire.

-If you want them to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds.
+If you want tokens to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds.
 Then each token will contain the time it was generated at and django-sesame will check if it's still valid at each login attempt.

+If you want tokens to be usable only once, set the ``SESAME_ONE_TIME`` setting to ``True``.
+In that case tokens are only valid if the last login date hasn't changed since they were generated.
+Since logging in changes the last login date, this creates one-time tokens.

 How to
 ======